rhdunn/cainteoir-engine/docs/langdb-format.md

 The right context state starts at the default context location.

 A character match moves the right context to the right.

+A classdef match sets the right context to the end of the class definition match.

 A phoneme feature triggers a phoneme look ahead pass.
 If the phonemes match, the right context is moved to the default context from the matching rule of